Ballena Marine National Park

-Ballena Marine National Park (Parque Nacional Marino Ballena), is a National Park of Costa Rica, part of the Osa Conservation Area created as a safe area for humpback whale migration, hence its name, as Ballena is the Spanish word for whale.
+Ballena Marine National Park (Parque Nacional Marino Ballena), is a national park of Costa Rica, part of the Osa Conservation Area created as a safe area for humpback whale migration, hence its name, as Ballena is the Spanish word for whale.

 The national park has an area of 5160 ha marine, and 171 ha terrestrial.
 The park was created by executive decree Nº 21294-MIRENEM on 9 June 1992.

 From December to April, the park is visited by migrating humpback whales who come to breed in the warmer tropical waters off the Central American coast.
 From June to November, the whales migrate north to the West Coast of the United States and southern British Columbia, where they feed.

-In the terrestrial area of the park there are the beaches of Ballena beach, Uvita bay beach and Piñuela beach.
+In the terrestrial area of the park are the Ballena beach, Uvita bay beach, and Piñuela beach.